mbernste/mbernste.github.io/_posts/2022-06-11-general_linear_group.md

 Introduction
 ------------

-Many curricula in linear algebra begin by introducing systems of linear equations.
-In my blog posts, I take an alternative pedogocial route that is a bit more abstract.
-Instead of starting with systems of linear equations, I start with [vector spaces](), [matrices](), and [linear transformations]().
-Advantages to this approach are 1) right from the start, we delve into the deep mathematical structures at the heart of linear algebra and 2) we keep everything abstract and thus, very generalizable to specific applications and problems.
-The disadvantages are 1) more intellectual demanding and 2) unmotivating because we have not tied many of these ideas to specific applications.

-Here, we will take a step back and discuss the relationship between matrices and systems of linear equations.
-By doing so, we will introduce a set of important matrices called the _elementary matrices_ and discuss how the set of all invertible matrices, coupled with the elementary matrices, form an elegant mathematical structure called the _general linear group_.
+In this post, we discuss the relationship between [matrices](https://mbernste.github.io/posts/matrices/) and systems of linear equations.
+By doing so, we will introduce a set of important matrices called the _elementary matrices_ and discuss how the set of all [invertible matrices](https://mbernste.github.io/posts/inverse_matrices/), coupled with the elementary matrices, form an elegant mathematical structure called the _general linear group_.
 Before diving into the general linear group, we will first review the concept of a _group_ from _group theory_.

+In this blog post we will discuss some of the deep fundamental structures in linear algebra and show how all [invertible matrices](https://mbernste.github.io/posts/inverse_matrices/) are, in a particular sense, the same!
+Specifically, we will show how any invertible matrix can be converted to another invertible matrix by multiplying the matrix by some particular sequence of special matrices called **elementary matrices**.
+As a consequence, we will show that all invertible matrices can be constructed by multiplying the [identity matrix](https://mbernste.github.io/posts/matrices_as_functions/) by a particular sequence elementary matrices.
+In doing so, we will see that the elementary matrices form the "atoms" by which all invertible matfices are constructed.

+Finally, we will describe how the set of all invertible matrices, coupled with the set of elementary matrices, form a group called the **general linear group**.
+Thus, we will describe a fundamental link between linear algebra and group theory!

+Before we start, we will review a few important concepts.
+First, we will discuss the relationship between systems of linear equations and matrices.
+Second, we will review the definition of a **group** from group theory.
+Finally, we will describe the elementary row matrices and how they form the general linear group.

 Let's dig in!

 Systems of linear equations
 ---------------------------